dirkk/basex-rtd/docs/Shortcuts.md

 # Editor

+## Code Completions

+The GUI editor provides various code completions, which simplify the authoring of complex XQuery applications.
+Opening elements, comments, quotes or brackets will automatically be closed, and new lines will automatically be indented.

+If some characters have been entered, and if the [shortcut](Shortcuts.md#Editor_Shortcuts) for code completions is pressed (Ctrl Space), a popup menu will appear and provides some code templates.
+If only one completion is possible, it will automatically be inserted.

 ## Editor Shortcuts

 The text editor can be used to create, edit, save and execute XQuery expressions, XML documents and any other textual files.